 Use this chart to help plan your garden.
 Click to download and print:

 I have not used this method yet, but I plan to this year.
 I plan to take copious notes this year with my gardening journal.
 I want to note the phases of the moon as I plant and harvest to see how well it works.
 I’ve made my fair share of gardening mistakes, which I detailed in this humbling article.
+To help you skip over most of my crazy garden misadventures, I’ve made this Gardening Self-Assessment so you can understand your garden’s unique needs.

 There are many websites out there that can tell you how different people use the moon as their guide to planting.
 If you find one for your area, make sure to print it out and put it in your gardening journal or reference information.
 It would be good to teach the information to your children as well.
 We’ve lost many tips and tricks for surviving hard times because they haven’t been passed down through the generations.
 The moon will always be there, though.